metpalash/Copart/README.md

 #Type npm install in current directory to download required packages.
 #To start the program type npm start.
 #For more details read package.json.

+# 4.Extract Text from PDF/Image

+# Problem
+Use any open source tool extract the Vehicle ID Number, Plate Number & Certificate Name pdf/image file.
+Sample docs can be found in Documents/Title Docs Folder.

+# Compile Instruction